Workshops are facilitated by the TeenSafe Coordinator and – when available – trained Peer Fellows (students in grades 10-12).

 - Advisors, educators, clergy, camp staff, and other adults who are engaged with tweens and teens

-The goal is for everybody in the community - friends, parents, educators, coaches, clergy, and youth advisors - to have the same information about identifying abusive behaviors in relationships so they can support teens in getting the help they need.
-By offering programs through synagogues and Jewish community settings, TeenSafe is committed to addressing this issue within the Jewish community.
+The goal is for everybody in the community - friends, parents/guardians, youth group advisors, educators, counselors, coaches, clergy, and administrators - to have the same information about identifying abusive behaviors so we can be there for each other if the need arises.

 “I really like being able to teach people our own age, because we want them to know it’s an important issue.
-It’s easier to talk with other kids than adults.” –TeenSafe Advisor
+It’s easier to talk with other kids than adults.” –TeenSafe Peer Leader

 “Having our daughter learn to deal with tough issues within a Jewish setting is particularly meaningful.
 We can see that the program gives her a unique opportunity to work out problems in a safe setting.” –parent of a TeenSafe participant